afsungur/mongodb-atlas-vector-search-fashion-products/README.md

 ![04](readme_images/04.png)

 The process may require a considerable amount of time, which is dependent on the hardware resources available on the machine.
-If the machine has 8 cores, it might take several hours to complete.
+If the machine has 8 cores, it might take several hours (3-4) to complete.
 The application itself is the limiting factor as it generates the embeddings for the images.
 Increasing the cluster size will not expedite this operation.
-This operation is not resumable, in other words, if somehow this loader crushes, it will start from scratch (by deleting data in the target collection).
+This operation is not resumable, in other words, if somehow this loader crashes, it will start from scratch (by deleting data in the target collection).

 Once the process is finished, you can verify the collection using the instructions provided below.